Myriad-Dreamin/tinymist/editors/neovim/README.md

 ## Extra Settings

-### Configuring LSP Server
+### Configuring Language Server

-To configure LSP server, you can edit the `opts.servers.tinymist.settings`.
+To configure language server, you can edit the `opts.servers.tinymist.settings`.
 For example, if you want to export PDF on typing and output files in `$root_dir/target` directory:

 ```lua
 return {